Thanks to Railfuture East Anglia for their assistance in preparing this paper.

 The potential of rail

-Cambridge’s railway network already has a significant role in bringing people into the city, with an annual footfall of 11 million at Cambridge train station, equating to around 15,000 people travelling into or out of Cambridge every day.
+Cambridge’s railway network already has a significant role in bringing people into the city, with an annual footfall of 12 million (2017/18) at both stations, equating to around 16,500 people every day.
 Of those, around 5,000 are commuters to Cambridge (based on the 2011 Census figure of 3,596 plus 36% growth in footfall since then).
 That’s around 10% of the total number of commuters into the city.

 The congestion-free nature of rail makes it the public transport mode of choice for shifting large numbers of people with reliable journey times.
 Rail can contribute significantly to the aims of the Greater Cambridge City Deal in linking people to jobs, but the City Deal must work with the rail industry and other organisations to make this happen.
 Rail’s high capital costs, and delays in the current national rail capital programme (see the Hendy Report), mean that additional funding, probably from the private sector, will be essential if some of the larger projects described here are to be built within the fifteen-year timescale of the City Deal.